SilviyaIvanova91/SilviyaIvanova91/README.md

 ### :woman_technologist: About Me :
 - 🌱 I’m currently learning JavaScript
-- ⚡ In my free time I like to read (books, magazines and so on...), travel (around Bulgaria and world) and have fun ✨
+- ⚡ In my free time I like to read (books, magazines and so on...), travel (around Bulgaria and the world) and have fun ✨

 ---